For years we have seen the war on Christmas escalate…

-The school is not promoting diversity … it is promoting censorship.
+The schools by outlawing Christians are not promoting diversity … they are promoting censorship.

-And this censorship masquerading as “diversity” isn’t just happening in one school district in Virginia.
-It’s happening all across the nation – including your neighborhood public school.
+And this censorship masquerading as “diversity” isn’t just happening in pro-socialist states, it’s happening all across the nation – including your neighborhood government/public school.

 Now … if only more of the 74% majority would voice their disagreement with what the progressive minority is doing with Christmas … instead of acting indifferent…

 3. The removal of the Christmas story from the public square.

 Nativity scenes on civic center grounds – in front of public libraries – or in other public places used to be common.
 Now, they are very rare.